 System of internal controls: Sound policies and procedures, including effective risk management, are necessary to safeguard assets, and ensure the accuracy and completeness of accounting records and information.
 Assessments review the quality of oversight of external and internal audits, as well as controls over banking, accounting, and foreign exchange operations.
 Particular attention is paid to reserves management functions and controls over data reported to the IMF.

 Assessments involve several steps

 Central banks provide information—including financial statements, internal and external audit reports, and summaries of central bank controls—to the IMF on the above five areas.
-IMF staff review this documentation, and hold discussions with the bank’s staff and external auditors; many assessments also include a visit to the central bank.
-A safeguards report is produced that includes recommendations to address indentified vulnerabilities, and key recommendations may become part of program benchmarks.
+IMF staff review this documentation and hold discussions with the bank’s staff and external auditors; assessments may also include a visit to the central bank.
+A safeguards assessment report is produced, which includes recommendations to address identified vulnerabilities.
+Key recommendations may become part of program benchmarks.

 Where IMF lending is provided as direct budgetary support, assessments look for a clear framework between the central bank and the government for repaying IMF lending so that their respective roles and obligations are transparent and well understood.

 Country authorities have the opportunity to comment on the report before it is finalized.
 Safeguards assessment reports are confidential documents and the IMF Executive Board is informed of the findings and recommendations in summary form in country reports.
 Safeguards reports may be shared with the World Bank and, where relevant, the European Central Bank on a confidential basis, but only with the written consent of the central bank in question and subject to strict distribution controls.
 Formal confidential briefings can be provided to donors, if requested, with the consent of the central bank.
 The Board is also provided annual activity reports that include findings, issues, and corrective actions taken.